MicrosoftDocs/playfab-docs/playfab-docs/features/playerdata/player-bans.md

 ## Identify

-While your game may have a custom system to identify cheaters and rule-breakers, PlayFab offers a player-to-player reporting mechanism.
+While your game might have a custom system to identify cheaters and rule-breakers, PlayFab offers a player-to-player reporting mechanism.
 In essence, you rely on your players to report other problematic players.

 Use the following snippet in your client code to let the client report a specific player.